franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

     .. image:: pictures/ride_11dc_alyvix_2-4-1_gui_interaction.png

-**Hold'n'Release** is useful to drag'n'drop or slide GUI elements.
+**Hold and Release** is useful to drag and drop or slide GUI elements.
 There are 6 modes that you can select from the drop-down list on the right.
 The keyword execution will work as follows:

     * *Hold*: the pointer will press and hold the component;
     * *Release*: the pointer will release over the component;